ClickHouse/ClickHouse/docs/en/query_language/alter.md

 ### Manipulations With Data Skipping Indices

-It only works for tables in the [`MergeTree`](../operations/table_engines/mergetree.md) family (including [replicated](../operations/table_engines/replication.md) tables).
+It only works for tables in the [`*MergeTree`](../operations/table_engines/mergetree.md) family (including [replicated](../operations/table_engines/replication.md) tables).
 The following operations are available:

 * `ALTER ADD INDEX name expression TYPE type GRANULARITY value AFTER name [AFTER name2]` - Adds index description to tables metadata.

-* `ALTER DROP INDEX name` - Removes index description from tables metadata and index files from disk.
+* `ALTER DROP INDEX name` - Removes index description from tables metadata and deletes index files from disk.

 These commands are lightweight in sense that they only change metadata or remove files.
-Also these operations are replicated.
+Also they are replicated (syncing indices metadata through ZooKeeper).

 ### Manipulations With Partitions and Parts